-To withdraw a proposal before the call deadline use the "withdraw proposal" button from the 'My proposals' tab when logged in at the PP. After the call deadline proposals may be withdrawn at any moment until the day preceding the panel meetings where a final decision on the outcome of the evaluation of the proposal is established.
+To withdraw a proposal before the call deadline use the "withdraw proposal" button from the 'My proposals' tab when logged in on the Funding & Tenders Portal.
+After the call deadline, proposals may be withdrawn at any moment until the day preceding the panel meetings when a final decision on the outcome of the evaluation of the proposal is established.
 A withdrawn proposal will not be considered for evaluation nor count against possible re-application restrictions as set out in the ERC Work Programme 2019.

-To withdraw a proposal after the call deadline, please send an e-mail to the call-specific mailbox ERC-2019-STG-APPLICANTS@ec.europa.eu or ERC-2019-COG-APPLICANTS@ec.europa.eu and include a signed scanned letter requesting the formal withdrawal.
+To withdraw a proposal after the call deadline, please send an e-mail to the call-specific mailbox ERC-2019-ADG-APPLICANTS@ec.europa.eu and include a signed scanned letter requesting the formal withdrawal.
 In the case of two or more proposals submitted by the same PI, the ERCEA services may ask the PI to withdraw one or more of those proposals.
-In the case of absence of reaction by the PI to this request, only the first eligible proposal will be considered.
+In the case of no reaction by the PI to this request, only the first eligible submitted proposal will be evaluated.

-29 See also section 2.4 'eligibility check' in the ERC Rules for Submission and in the section "Proposal submission and description" of the ERC Work Programme 2019.
+28 See also section 2.4 'eligibility check' in the ERC Rules for Submission & Evaluation and in the section "Proposal submission and description" of the ERC Work Programme 2019.